 (8) The following are the principal categories and laws that have been created to define Intellectual Property rights:

 (9) For the purposes of this policy:

 (10) When employees or contractors become aware of Intellectual Property developed by themselves, their team or a Student under their supervision, which may be suitable for registration or Commercialisation, they should advise their Unit head and UWS Innovation.
 Notification to the Associate Director, Innovation of any development of Intellectual Property is a pre-condition to any employees being able to have a share in any Commercialisation revenue generated by such Intellectual Property.

 (11) The details of the Intellectual Property should be outlined in an Invention Disclosure Form and returned to the Associate Director, Innovation as soon as practicable or within one month of request by their Unit head or UWS Innovation.

-(12) Application of this policy may be modified or excluded by written agreement between the University and employees subject to the approval of the Deputy Vice-Chancellor, Research or their delegate.
+(12) Application of this policy may be modified or excluded by written agreement between the University and employees subject to the approval of the Deputy Vice-Chancellor, Research and Development or their delegate.

 (13) Unless otherwise agreed in writing, the University will, in its capacity as an employer, own all Intellectual Property developed by employees in the Course of Employment with the University.
 An employee shall not, without the prior written permission of the University, apply for registration of Intellectual Property in the name of the employee if that Intellectual Property is created in the Course of Employment.